tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

-﻿# An Overview of Tencent Push Notification Service (TPNS)
+﻿# Tencent Push Notification Service (TPNS) Overview

 ## 1. Services Provided by TPNS

-In the development and operation of mobile apps, push notification is a very important means of reaching users.
-By pushing messages, interaction with users can be formed, which further increases product usage.
+Push notification is a critical way to reach users in the development and operation of mobile applications.
+Push notification can build up interactions with users and increase product usage.

-**TPNS help developers integrate mobile push capabilities, manage push messages, and measure push performance.**
+**TPNS assists developers to integrate mobile push capabilities, manage push messages, and evaluate push effects.**

 #### 1.1.
 TPNS PUSH SDK